KarrLab/datanator/docs/tutorial.rst

-Tutorial - Getting Familiar With kinetic_datanator's Command Line Interface
+Tutorial - Getting Familiar With datanator's Command Line Interface
 ===========================================================================

 Generate Template Doc
 ---------------------

-kinetic_datanator can be used run directly from the command line.
+datanator can be used run directly from the command line.

 Let's do an example